orthanc-mirrors/orthanc-book/Sphinx/source/faq/scalability.rst

   than the storage area.
 This should improve the use of the available bandwidth to the disks.

+* If your Orthanc instance is performing a lot of IO requests in parallel e.g because many clients are reading/writing DICOM files at the same time, you should consider using an :ref:`object storage <object-storage>` plugin to store your files.

 * The :ref:`Orthanc configuration file <configuration>` should have the following values for performance-related options (but make sure to understand their implications):